jaypaulb/Canvus-Go-API/tasks.md

 - Use feature branches for new work; merge via pull requests.
 - All development and commands must be Windows/PowerShell compatible.
 - No Linux commands or assumptions.

+**2024-06-12 Progress Update:**
+- Refactored `doRequest` to support query parameters for HTTP requests.
+- Updated `ListCanvases` and `GetCanvas` to accept and encode options as query parameters.
+- Implemented binary response handling for `GetCanvasPreview`.
+- Next: Add or update unit tests for Canvas methods, especially `GetCanvasPreview`.

+**2024-06-__ Progress Update:**
+- All major Canvas and Folder endpoints are now covered by live, non-destructive integration tests.
+- Preview test logs expected limitation; not a failure unless preview is available.
+- Canvas renaming works, but server may override the name (not a test failure).
+- Folder and canvas creation, listing, moving, copying, and permissions are all tested and passing.
+- All tests are non-destructive and clean up after themselves.
+- Next: Implement folder deletion (if supported) and expand edge-case coverage as needed.